Lipad-Africa-Limited/node-sdk/encryption/readme.md

 Throws an error if any required property is missing.

-### `getAccessToken(consumerKey, consumerSecret, payload)`

-Retrieves an access token for authentication.

-- `consumerKey`: The consumer key for authentication.
-- `consumerSecret`: The consumer secret for authentication.
-- `payload`: The payload to be included in the request.

-Returns a Promise that resolves with the access token.

 ### `getCheckoutStatus(merchant_transaction_id, consumerKey, consumerSecret, payload)`

 Retrieves checkout status for a specific merchant transaction ID.